 The expected volatility is almost always larger than the actual volatility, so you are overpaying for risk when buying options.

 Even so, David Jaffee believes that there are certain ways to integrating long options into your portfolio to mitigate portfolio volatility (in conjunction with being short premium).

 When it comes to selling options, there is a higher probability of profit but also a greater level of risk.

 Is selling options risky?

-Some traders shy away from selling options because of the risk involved and also because earning ~3.5% a month is not exciting to many traders.
+Some traders shy away from selling options because of the risk involved and also because the possibility of earning ~3% a month is not exciting to them.

 When you buy options, the maximum risk is the amount of premium paid for the position.

 With defined risk, some traders are more comfortable buying options than selling options.

 When you sell options, your enemy is the expansion in volatility during the small percentage of times that actual volatility is greater than expected volatility (and also the underlying stock moving past its expected move).